Boise State Broncos: Football

-The football competes in the Football Bowl Subdivision (FBS) of Division I as a member of the Mountain West Conference.
+The football competes in the Football Bowl Subdivision (FBS) of Division I as a member of the Pac-12 Conference.
 The head coach is currently Spencer Danielson, and the team plays their home games at Albertsons Stadium.

 Basketball

-The basketball program competes in the NCAA Division 1 as a member of the Mountain West Conference.
+The basketball program competes in the NCAA Division 1 as a member of the Pac-12 Conference.
 They are led by coach Leon Rice, and play their home games at ExtraMile Arena.

 Soccer

 The 2009 women's soccer team participated in the first round of the NCAA Women's Soccer Championship tournament.
 Boise State was eliminated in the first round, losing to host UCLA 7–1 on Friday, November 13.